Military Ordinariate of the Philippines: Territorial possessions

 Though not bound to any particular geographical area, the military ordinariate has several buildings under its jurisdiction, almost all of which are within military or police instalments.
 The ordinariate's principal church is the Saint Ignatius Military Cathedral in Camp General Emilio Aguinaldo in Quezon City, while its pro-cathedral for the Police is the Saint Joseph Pro-Cathedral in Camp Rafael Crame (across Camp Aguinaldo on the other side of EDSA).

-The ordinariate also runs the Shrine of Saint Therese of the Child Jesus, located near Villamor Air Base in Pasay.
+The ordinariate also runs the Shrine of St. Therese of the Child Jesus, located near Villamor Air Base in Pasay.

 Chaplains

 Priests who wish join the Chaplain Services of the Armed Forces, the National Police, and the Coast Guard are required to fulfil the standard requirements of both the service branch they are entering and the church.
 The endorsement of the military ordinary is amongst the most important of the ecclesiastical requirements; the ordinary submits the names of applicants for a "call to active duty" (CAD).
 He gives to chaplains and civilian priests working for the services the canonical faculties to exercise their spiritual ministry among subjects of the military ordinariate.

 Chaplains in active duty are given the initial rank of Captain or its equivalent in other branches of the services.
 They enjoy the prerogatives and privileges of the rest of the officers belonging to the same grade or rank in the service.

 Chaplains in active service who are not incardinated into the military ordinariate may be subject to recall by the bishop of their respective diocese of origin, even without cause.
 On the other hand, the ordinary may also withdraw his endorsement for cause.
 The chaplain whose endorsement has thus been withdrawn is to report to their diocesan bishop or religious Superior as soon as possible.
 Chaplains whose tour of active service is terminated are to return to their respective dioceses or religious orders, or as otherwise advised or directed by their original bishop or Superior.